 Mark the envelope private and confidential.

-The person receiving the public interest information must comply with the requirements set out under the PID Act and must also follow the procedures set out under the PID Act.
+The person receiving the public interest information must comply with the requirements set out under the PID Act and PID guidelines.